Ev11nroo/roblox-cmd-launcher/README.md

 ~~it works somehow and also is very messy but who cares~~

+# Features

+- Joining a game
+- Joining a private server
+- Following users/friends to games

 # Documentation

 Documentation and a guide can be found [on the wiki.](https://github.com/Ev11nroo/roblox-cmd-launcher/wiki)